aftersound/thoughts/docs/value-proposition-of-data-centric-teams.md

     teams mines data insight which identifies the opportunities which are out of mind of business/product team, (2) the impact could be more significant.

+## Conclusion

 With that, here is the conclusion by reiterating the points.
-The value proposition of data centric teams is to mine and manage those data sets which could
+The value proposition of data centric teams is lying in
+mining and managing those data sets which could

 - indicate business and product healthiness
 - influence business decisions